Fawaztarar/CV/README.md

 ## Professional Summary

- Software engineer with roots in project management and a transformative stint as a coach, my career trajectory reflects a blend of structured strategy and empathetic guidance.
-My curiosity for technology and an unyielding commitment to continuous learning have been the catalysts propelling me towards software engineering.
+ Junior software engineer with experience in AV technical sales, project management, and coaching.
+My interest in technology and commitment to continuous learning led me to software development.

-This journey has allowed me to apply transferable skills such as strategic planning, effective communication, and adaptive problem-solving to the dynamic landscape of tech development.
-At Makers Bootcamp, I dove into the world of full-stack development, getting hands-on with the MERN stack, Python, PostgreSQL, and Flask, among other technologies.
-This rigorous training not only refined my technical skills but also honed my ability to thrive in collaborative settings, mirroring the agile and fast-paced environment of the tech industry.
-With a goal to make meaningful contributions to the tech sector,
+At Makers Bootcamp, I learned full-stack development using the MERN stack, Python, PostgreSQL, SwiftUI, and more.
+This intense training improved my technical skills and teamwork, preparing me for the fast-paced tech industry.

-I am eager to leverage my unique background and newly acquired technical prowess.
-Whether it's developing intuitive software solutions or driving projects that merge technical innovation with user-centric design, I am ready to add value and perspective to the tech community.
+I'm excited to use my unique background and new technical skills.
+Whether it's creating user-friendly software or leading innovative projects, I'm ready to contribute to the tech community.

-Explore my projects on:
+Let's connect and explore possibilities:

 <p align="center">
   <a href="https://github.com/Fawaztarar">